CarlosMart626/parking_slots/README.md

 # Parking slots project
 This Django project is intented to priorityze the parking lots.
-This project is using docker to make it easrier to run.
-This project uses an REST API and exposes one endpoint.
+This project runs using docker and has a REST API with one endpoint.

 ## Settings
 In `settings.py` you can define: